-- 2.1 In 2012 the Traffic Warden Service was withdrawn by the Police.
-Parking violations in North Ayrshire are a criminal offence and Police Scotland is responsible for parking enforcement through powers under the Road Traffic Act.
-However, they are often unable to do so due to competing priorities/pressures. - 2.2 Decriminalised Parking Enforcement (DPE) is a regime which enables the local authority to administer its own parking penalties, including the issuing of Penalty Charge Notices (PCNs) to vehicles parking inappropriately.
+- 2.3 Decriminalised Parking Enforcement (DPE) is a regime which enables the local authority to administer its own parking penalties, including the issuing of Penalty Charge Notices (PCNs) to vehicles parking inappropriately.
 In areas with DPE, stationary traffic offences cease to be criminal offences enforced by the Police and instead become civil penalties enforced by the local authority.
-Local authorities retain the income from penalty charges from parking offences to finance the operation, enforcement and adjudication of the DPE regime - 2.3 There are many benefits of DPE and a key desired outcome of introducing DPE and parking charges is an improved regulation of traffic in our town centres, by directing long stay patrons to free parking slightly further out whilst providing chargeable and short stay parking close to retail and other town centre services.
-This is aimed at creating more turnover of parking spaces and improved availability and access for

-- people to get a parking space in Town Centres, thereby improving opportunities and ease of access to local business premises. - 2.4 The introduction of these measures also aligns with National Transport Policy by encouraging more active and sustainable modes of transport.
-The Scottish Government has a target to reduce car usage by 20% by 2030 and car parking charges will help contribute to this target by shifting people towards using alternative and sustainable modes of transport. - 2.5 Furthermore, there is a significant problem in that disabled parking bays are being abused with able bodied drivers parking in them preventing disabled badge holders from parking.
-There are also issues with inconsiderate drivers parking on double yellow lines, bus stops, 'keep clear' areas near schools etc and DPE powers will help the Council act on this.
-It should be noted that disabled badge holders will be able to park free of charge in the car parks where charges apply. - 2.6 DPE is not financially viable on its own and requires additional income from car parking charges to support its operation.
-The income generated from penalty charges from on and off-street parking violations must be retained to finance the operation, enforcement and adjudication of the DPE regime. - 2.7 For information, details of income generated from DPE through the issue of Penalty Charge Notices (PCNs) for other local authorities in Scotland for 2019/20 are included in Appendix 1.
+Local authorities retain the income from penalty charges from parking offences to finance the operation, enforcement and adjudication of the DPE regime. - 2.4 There are many benefits of DPE and a key desired outcome of introducing DPE and parking charges is an improved regulation of traffic in our town centres, by directing long stay patrons to free parking slightly further out whilst providing chargeable and short stay parking close to retail and other town centre services.
+This is aimed at creating more turnover of parking spaces and improved availability and access for people to get a parking space in Town Centres, thereby improving opportunities and ease of access to local business premises. - 2.5 The introduction of these measures also aligns with National Transport Policy by encouraging more active and sustainable modes of transport.
+The Scottish Government has a target to reduce car usage by 20% by 2030 and car parking charges will help contribute to this target by shifting people towards using alternative and sustainable modes of transport. - 2.6 Furthermore, there is a significant problem in that disabled parking bays are being abused with able bodied drivers parking in them preventing disabled badge holders from parking.
+There are also issues with inconsiderate drivers parking on double yellow lines, bus stops, 'keep clear' areas near schools etc. and DPE powers will help the Council act on this.
+It should be noted that disabled badge holders will be able to park free of charge in the car parks where charges apply. - 2.7 DPE is not financially viable on its own and requires additional income from car parking charges to support its operation.
+The income generated from penalty charges from on and off-street parking violations must be retained to finance the operation, enforcement and adjudication of the DPE regime.
+To implement and manage the DPE and car parking charges regime, enforcement staff will be required.
+The enforcement of DPE will require the recruitment of 1 Supervisory Parking Attendant and 6 Parking Attendant's.
+This will enable 130 hours of on and off-street enforcement per week excluding travel time and administration.
+Shift working will be required for the Parking Attendants to ensure enforcement can be delivered over the full week.
+The Enforcement Team will be employed by the Council, however assistance with the administration and processing of the PCN's will be through collaboration with an external partner.
+The costs of delivering Decriminalised Parking Enforcement have been factored into the financial modelling. - 2.8 For information, details of income generated from DPE through the issue of Penalty Charge Notices (PCNs) for other local authorities in Scotland for 2019/20 are included in Appendix 1.
 This shows that two Local Authorities, Angus Council and East Renfrewshire Council, operated DPE without car parking charges and both incurred a financial loss.
 More locally, East Ayrshire Council generated a net income of £604,138 by introducing car parking charges alongside DPE.
-In South Ayrshire, the data shows a net income achieved of £739,809. - 2.8 Parking charges were initially agreed by the Cabinet on 18 June 2019 and full Council on 25 September 2019 and were set at:
+In South Ayrshire, the data shows a net income achieved of £739,809.